raydot/JavaScript30/readme.md

 Speech recognition in the browser!
 Now I can spy on my neighbors!

+## 21 Geolocation

+How to get Geolocation working with JS and an iPhone.
+I did not know the iPhone can simulate location, like you're walking around or driving around somewhere, great feature!

+## 22 Links

+Not a problem I've ever tried to solve but another great reason to know your selectors and know them cold.

+## 23 Speech Synthesis

+Used to be you had to insert another board into your computer if you wanted speech synthesis, now it runs right in the browser!
+A very fun and interesting demo of how to do it.

+## 24 Sticky Nav

+How to build the sticky nav!
+Every web dev's dream.
+Todo: the logo does not animate when the navigation is restored.
+A few things didn't go the way Wes suggested.

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.